Outreach Monks

 What is increasingly visible in campaign data is that a site with tighter topical focus and relevant mentions can outperform a broader competitor with higher domain authority on specific commercial keywords, because Google can more clearly identify what the site is genuinely authoritative about.

 This affects link building directly.
 Random DR chasing across loosely related sites feels less effective than it did two years ago.
 Relevant, topically aligned placements on sites within the same niche consistently perform better in terms of actual ranking movement.
+Running a structured SEO framework that maps content clusters to acquisition targets — rather than treating link building as a separate activity — is what separates campaigns that compound from those that plateau.

 3. Reputation-Driven SEO is the Most Underreported Shift